 United Kingdom: Delete Para 2

+United Kingdom: Policy frameworks are required that address the digital divide that drive economic development and social wellbeing, especially in developing and less developing countries, and that adhere to the concept of “access for all ICTs”, especially around broadband provision in developing countries and less –developing countries .

-Sweden: Still more than half of the world’s population is not connected to the Internet, and ICT Infrastructure development needs to be continued, especially in rural and remote areas.
+Sweden: Still more than half of the world’s population is not connected to the Internet, and ICT Infrastructure development needs to continue, especially in rural and remote areas, through the establishment of policy frameworks that drive economic development, promote innovation and enable the free flow of information and services.

-Russian Federation:
+Russian Federation: Broadband and mobility that characterize newly emerged tendencies in the development of the Information Society infrastructure, are still unavailable for the majority of the world's population.

 To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.

-United Kingdom: To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.
+United Kingdom: To increase the global, regional and national awareness about the significance of WSIS and the good role it could play in the development of national strategies and policies, which underpins global development of ICTs, and promote investment in ICTs and infrastructure, and foster entrepreneurship and innovation .

-Rwanda: To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.
+Rwanda: To increase the Low global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.

-Egypt: To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies
+Egypt: Increasing the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies

-ACCESS: To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.
+ACCESS: To increase the global, regional and national awareness about WSIS and its direct relevance to national strategies and policies.

 Development and promotion of language technologies in minority languages.

-CDT: To increase the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies.
+CDT: To increase the global, regional and national awareness about the potential impact ICTs can have on development and their direct relevance to national economic development-related strategies and policies.

 USA: Delete

-Russian Federation: increasing the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies
+Russian Federation: The need for increasing the global, regional and national awareness about the significance of WSIS and its direct relevance to national strategies and policies

-UNESCO:
+UNESCO: Full respect for cultural and linguistic diversity, including the right for all to express themselves, to access, create and disseminate their work in the language of their choice, including on the Internet.

 Integrate WSIS with the Post-2015 development agenda.

-Rwanda: Integrate WSIS with the Post-2015 development agenda.
+Rwanda: Integration of WSIS with the Post-2015 development agenda.

-Egypt: Integrate WSIS with the Post-2015 development agenda.
+Egypt: Integrate WSIS with the Post 2015 development agenda.

-UNESCO:
+UNESCO: Integrate WSIS+10and the Post-2015 development agenda processes.

 USA: Rationale: Unclear what the challenge is.

-Sweden Integrate WSIS with the Post-2015 development agenda.
+Sweden Fully align WSIS Action Lines with the Post-2015 development agenda.

-UNESCO:
+UNESCO: Protection and reinforcement of human rights, particularly privacy, freedom of expression and freedom of association, in a rapidly changing context, ensuring equal respect for and enforcement of human rights online and offline.

 Lack of appropriate policies (including a lack of policy coherence across key knowledge society sectors such as ICT, Science and Innovation, and Education) and a growing skills gap between rich and poor within countries, between countries, and between regions of the world, is hindering economic and social development.